lupyuen/nuttx-star64/README.md

 And `48(s2)` means S2 + 48, which is `0x30`.
 Yep we have the right line of crashing code!

 TODO: Why did this fail?
 Is `this_entry` null?
 Because we ran out of Heap Memory?
+Let's add an assertion check for `this_entry != NULL`

 ```text
 /Users/Luppy/riscv/apps/interpreters/umb-scheme/architecture.c:556